paternogbc/site_tropibef/content/home/abertura2.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 4  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 99  # Order that this section will appear.

 title = ""
 subtitle = ""